Gidaio/advent-of-code-2022/README.md

 divisibility for all the monkeys' individual moduli.
 By this point, I was so tired of the challenge that I just hacked it in manually rather than keeping track and setting the "big modulus" on all the monkeys.

+## Day 12

+Not much to say about this one.
+It was a pretty straightforward path-finding algorithm.
+I decided A* would be overkill, so I just went with Dijkstra.